marin774/lockout-fabric/README.md

 To start a lockout match, run:
-`/lockout teams <team name> <team name> ...` (there can be up to 16 teams) or, if you wanna do FFA:
+`/lockout teams <team name> <team name> ...` (there can be up to 16 teams)

+Or if you wanna do FFA:
 `/lockout players <player name> <player name> ...` (there can be up to 16 players)

 If you want to chat with your team, run `/chat team` (currently, this will only send messages in your team chat after a lockout match begins).